 Most business owners begin with a vision.
-They may not frame it in their mind as a “vision”; but nonetheless, they have one.
+They may not really frame it in their mind as a “vision,” but nonetheless, they have one.
 At the core, the vision begins with some void or weakness in the marketplace, which the aspiring new owner thinks he can competitively fill with a new product or service.

 Rock Sathre started a manufacturing company in a small rented garage.
 He manufactured custom subassemblies for various customers.
 He made his own tooling, designed to enhance production quality and to solve special problems for his customers.
-He knew he could provide competitive services, because he could solve certain types of manufacturing problems that others couldn’t.
+He knew he could provide competitive services because he could solve certain types of manufacturing problems that others couldn’t.
 Industrial Custom Products was formed.

 The initial vision for a business is generally a focused concept for filling a needed niche.
 Over time, this initial clarity of the enterprise vision naturally changes and evolves.
-Opportunities come along, which, although not the original focus of the business, seem to offer short-term help to building revenue levels.
-The owner tells himself he is “expanding” into other areas.
+Opportunities come along which, although not the original focus of the business, seem to offer short-term help to building revenue levels.
+The owner tells himself he’s “expanding” into other areas.
 The incidental new business that happens along is happily folded in as increased revenue, without much scrutiny as to its relative fit with the initial concept.
 Focus becomes blurred.

 These are natural responses to normal patterns of growth and evolution.
-Unfortunately, these “natural” patterns can be dangerous.
+Unfortunately, these natural patterns can be dangerous.
 Growth without focus can be hazardous to your company’s health.

 Strategic buyers – the ones who pay most dearly for the select enterprises that they want – search for FOCUS.
-They want the niche player, who has carved out a special spot where he is king.
+They want the niche player who has carved out a special spot, where he is king.

-For the manufacturer it may mean that you are the only provider of a patented technology or a “family” of patented technologies.
-For a distributor it may mean that you are THE supplier of 70% of a narrow given category of product in the United States.
-For a service company it may mean that you have a solid reputation as the best provider of a single service.
-For a retailer it may mean you have the most complete stock of a particular well-defined product category.
+For the manufacturer, it may mean that you are the only provider of a patented technology or a “family” of patented technologies.
+For a distributor, it may mean that you are THE supplier of 70% of a narrow, given category of product in the US.
+For a service company, it may mean a solid reputation as the best provider of a single service.
+For a retailer, it may mean you have the most complete stock of particular, well-defined product category.